Get to Know Our Founders and Board

 Board Member, Project Management Coordinator

-Katie is a Senior Project Manager for LB Builders.
-She recently attended the Leadership Carmel Program where she was instrumental in planning and executing the Scenic Pathway Outlook project.
+Katie is currently a Senior Project Manager for Lewis Builders where she has managed over $25 million in custom residential construction projects.
+She recently graduated from Leadership Carmel where she applied collaborative leadership skills to foster community connections and civic engagement.
+She was instrumental in planning and executing her class’s Legacy Gift to Carmel, the Scenic Outlook SW of 8th Restoration project.

 Bibiana LaMere